kumbhani/GettingAndCleaningData/README.md

 Data can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-General Instructions to run script
+General instructions to run script
 ==============

 Running the run_analysis.R script, will do the following: